One of players’ most often asked questions about blackjack strategy is “how should I bet?”

-The best strategies to try when you’re new to casino: Flat Bet
+The best strategy to try when you’re new to a casino: Flat Bet

 Also, players feel it’s boring betting this way.
-They prefer the thrill of sometimes betting more in the hopes that when they do so, they will win the hand and make a nice profit.
+They prefer the thrill of sometimes betting more in the hopes that they will win the hand and make a nice profit when they do so.

-Here are the facts on the flat betting blackjack strategy: If you bet say $5 on every hand in a standard multiple deck game the house will have an edge of 0.5% against the skilled basic strategy blackjack player.
+Here are the facts on the flat betting blackjack strategy: If you bet, say $5 on every hand in a classic multiple-deck game, the house will have an edge of 0.5% against the skilled primary strategy blackjack player.

 Of course, the more likely result is that you’ll win or lose much more than $4 after an hour of play.
-But on average you can expect over time to lose at the rate of $4 per hour.
+But on average, you can expect overtime to lose at $4 per hour.

 Committing to a flat bet does have its advantages: it keeps you from chasing losses with big, dumb bets.
 And it checks your ego.
-These are two great benefits as you’re starting out with blackjack.
+These are two significant benefits as you’re starting with blackjack.